Rule 4. Prosecution by information.

-(b)(1)(A) If the name ofthe defendant is not known, the prosecution shall identify the defendantas John or Jane Doe, and shall provide any known identifying information.
+(b)(1)(A) If thename of the defendant is not known, the prosecution must identify the defendantas John or Jane Doe, and must provide any known identifying information.

 (b)(2)(A) Theprosecution may allege alternate theories of the same offense in a single countor in multiple counts.

-(b)(3) Unless otherwisecontained in filings accompanying the Information, a booking number if thedefendant was arrested and detained on charges related to theinformation.
-Any pretrial release conditions shall be included, suchas:
+(b)(3) Unlessotherwise contained in filings accompanying the Information, a booking numberand a State Identification Number (SID) if the defendant was arrested anddetained on charges related to the information.
+Any pretrial release conditionsmust be included, such as: